datamole-ai/edvart/docs/installation.rst

 Extras
 ------

-The ``edvart`` package has an optional dependency ``umap``, which adds a plot called `UMAP <https://umap-learn.readthedocs.io/en/latest/>`_ to :ref:`Multivariate Analysis <multivariate_analysis>`.
+Edvart has an optional dependency ``umap``, which adds a plot called `UMAP <https://umap-learn.readthedocs.io/en/latest/>`_ to :ref:`Multivariate Analysis <multivariate_analysis>`.

-To install edvart with the optional ``umap`` dependency via pip, run the following command:
+To install Edvart with the optional ``umap`` dependency via pip, run the following command:

 .. code-block:: console

    $ pip install "edvart[umap]"

-To install edvart with the optional extra using Poetry, replace the snippet of the ``pyproject.toml`` environment file above with the following snippet:
+To install Edvart with the optional extra using Poetry, replace the snippet of the ``pyproject.toml`` environment file above with the following snippet:

 .. parsed-literal::